JordannAlmeida/xk6-output-influxdb-mytest/README.md

+# Brief

+This project can be used to do a load test into a website or API with k6.
+It will store test data into influxDb and we can see all metrics by grafana dashboard.
+This example is based on [Official solution](https://github.com/grafana/xk6-output-influxdb/tree/main)

 # xk6-output-influxdb
 k6 extension for [InfluxDB v2](https://docs.influxdata.com/influxdb/v2.0), it adds the support for the latest `v2` version and the compatibility API for v1.8+.